 Mexico is a risky area for money laundering and other crimes.
 The Mexican government has identified money laundering and other crimes and aimed to prevent them.
-Mexico's official AML law came into force in 2013.
-This law aims to prevent illegal income and protect the national economy.
-This law also plays an effective role in preventing crimes such as drug trafficking, fraud, corruption, and tax evasion.
+Mexican law also plays an effective role in preventing crimes such as drug trafficking, fraud, corruption, and tax evasion.
 Mexico is taking active steps in combating financial crime with FATF and European Union-compatible AML policies.
-Mexico has also developed an Anti-Fuel Theft Policy as part of combating fuel theft.

 Anti-Money Laundering Laws and Regulations in Mexico

 Corruption represents a significant risk for enterprises operating in Mexico.
 It manifests prominently within the country's judicial and law enforcement sectors, with corrupt practices extending to business-related processes such as obtaining construction permits and licenses.
 The presence of organized criminal entities further compounds the challenges faced by businesses, resulting in substantial financial burdens and operational difficulties.
 The US State Department designates Mexico as a Country/Jurisdiction of Primary Concern regarding Money Laundering and Financial Crimes.

 Mexico has established a robust legal and institutional framework to combat money laundering (ML) and terrorist financing (TF).
 This framework is notably powerful in terms of laws and institutions related to the criminalization of ML and TF, as well as the operations of financial intelligence.
 Nevertheless, there is potential for enhancement in critical preventive measures, notably in identifying beneficial owners and reporting suspicious transactions.
 Furthermore, the oversight and regulation of Designated Non-Financial Businesses and Professions (DNFBPs) and promoting transparency within entities could benefit from strengthening measures.